microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraFeatureRolloutPolicy.md

 ## Description

 The `Get-EntraFeatureRolloutPolicy` cmdlet allows an admin to get the policy for cloud authentication rollout (users moving from federation to cloud auth) in Microsoft Entra ID.

-This policy is in the form of one or two FeatureRolloutPolicy objects holding groups that are assigned for cloud auth (Pass-through auth or Password hash-sync) and groups that are assigned for Seamless single sign-on (feature on top of PTA or PHS).
+This policy is in the form of one or two FeatureRolloutPolicy objects holding groups that are assigned for cloud auth (Pass-through auth or Password hash-sync) and groups that are assigned for Seamless single sign-on.

 ## Examples